 It’s debatable where the best Pisco is served, some say Peru while others say Chile, but the bottom line is that it’s my new favorite cocktail of choice.
 I had a few in Quito, Ecuador earlier this week too!
 And I just know that you’re all going to love it.
 Who knew I could ever put something ahead of my go-to margarita!
 Pisco’s at upcoming dinner parties are 100% happening.

-Pisco is a white brandy made from muscat grapes and it’s the only liquor on the planet that I can tolerate the smell of it’s in natural state.
+Pisco is a white brandy made from muscat grapes and it’s the only liquor on the planet that I can tolerate the smell of in its natural state.
 It gets blended with lime juice, simple syrup, a touch of pasteurized egg whites and then finished off with a few dashes of Angostura bitters.
 The egg white gives it that nice rich, frothy texture plus it makes the cocktail a bit more festive.
 If adding egg whites to your cocktail totally freaks you out – then just omit that ingredient completely and carry on with your cocktail making!

 And if you happen to live in LA and whip up a batch of these, call me first!
 I’ll happily enjoy a few with you 🙂

 - 3 ounces Pisco

-- 1 ounces fresh lime juice
+- 1 ounce fresh lime juice

-- 1 ounces simple syrup equal parts sugar and water
+- 1 ounce simple syrup

 - 1 teaspoon pasteurized egg white